 Because of the limited size and scope of our project, we are limiting garden bed sales to one bed per address/household.
 We want to encourage as many gardeners as we can.

-The Longfellow Community Council provides subsidies for Low Income persons, and for persons with physical disabilities.
+The Longfellow Community Council and Chard Your Yard will provide subsidies for Low Income persons, and for persons with physical disabilities.
 Prices for these beds are as follows:

-(This is a double-high bed, so twice the materials - half price discount)
+(This is a double-high bed, so more than twice the materials - greater than half price discount)

 For more pricing details, visit our Gardens page.